 Conclusion

-Here, we uniformly integrated PsychENCODE datasets with other datasets, developing a comprehensive resource for functional genomics of the adult brain.
+Here, we uniformly integrated N PsychENCODE samples with other datasets, developing a comprehensive resource for functional genomics of the adult brain.
 Overall, our study identified a set of eQTLs several fold greater than previous studies, achieving close to saturation for protein-coding genes.
 Our data are consistent with the stage and tissue specific nature of gene regulation, indicating that it will be valuable to profile different regions and developmental stages at similar scale.
 It also indicates that increasing individual sample size and quality of chromatin data, such as identifying enhancers via STARR-seq, will help with cQTLs.
 More fundamentally, one-dimensional fluctuations in chromatin signal reflect changes in three-dimensional changes in architecture and new metrics beyond cQTLs may need to be developed to measure chromatin variation better.
 In addition, some other epigenetic marks might exhibit distinguishable patterns in the brain, e.g. the methylation landscape.
 Likewise, inter-tissue expression comparisons might be boosted by including microRNAs.

 Another area for future development is single-cell analysis.
-In this study, we found that varying proportions of basic cell types (with different expression signatures) could explain a large fraction of expression variation across the human population.
+In this study, we found that varying proportions of basic cell types (with different expression signatures) could explain a large fraction of expression variation across the adult DLPFC.
 This assumes that expression signatures, at least for biomarker genes, are fairly constant over same cell types.
 Larger-scale single cell studies will allow us to examine this assumption in greater detail, perhaps quantifying and bounding environment-associated transcriptional variability.
 In addition, current single-cell techniques suffer from low capture efficiency; thus, it remains challenging to reliably quantify low-abundance transcripts (12, 29).
 This is particularly the case for specific cell sub-structures such as axons and dendrites (12).

 Further, we envision how our DSPN deep-learning approach can be readily extendable to modeling genotype-phenotype relationships involving other kinds of intermediate phenotypes (e.g., from brain imaging); we can naturally embed new types of QTLs and phenotype-phenotype interactions.
 Comparison of the variance explained in terms of liability when particular intermediate phenotypes are imputed versus known provides natural bounds on the variance in observed traits mediated by these phenotypes.
 Finally, although our focus has been on common SNPs, DSPN may be capturing the effects of rare variants through their influence on intermediate phenotypes; the interpretable structure of the model may help identify such variants by their association with prioritized phenotypes and higher-order groupings.